 Many people are arrested in Duval, Clay, and St. Johns counties on a daily basis.
 If this unfortunate incident has happened to you or a loved one, please call our office to see if we can help!

 We handle all criminal offenses, including DUI.
 Our office offers a FREE consultation with an experienced criminal defense attorney.

-Kate Mesic is a former prosecutor and will guide you through this difficult and confusing process.
-We will evaluate your case, to see if we can challenge the arrest and the charge.
+Our attorneys are former prosecutors and will guide you through this difficult and confusing process.
+We will evaluate your case for any defenses and to see if we can challenge the arrest and the charge.